 (b) Employee benefit plans.
 The preamble to the Proposed Regulations state that to the extent a Series may maintain an employee benefit plan, the aggregation rules and employee leasing rules of Internal Revenue Code section 414 will apply.
-The authors do not see any reason why a series should not be able to maintain an employee benefit plan on its own.
-As the preamble to the Proposed Regulations states, the analysis whether the series is properly maintaining the plan should be the same analysis that is made when any entity that is under common control with a number of other entities maintains an employee benefit plan.
+The authors do not see any reason why a Series should not be able to maintain an employee benefit plan on its own.
+As the preamble to the Proposed Regulations states, the analysis whether the Series is properly maintaining the plan should be the same analysis that is made when any entity that is under common control with a number of other entities maintains an employee benefit plan.

-- 6. State tax issues are evolving. - (a) The Comptroller apparently intends to treat a Series LLC as a single entity for franchise tax purposes.
-The State Bar Tax Section has recommended that each series be treated as a separate entity for margin tax purposes to avoid causing the difference that would otherwise result with respect to aggregating entities for margin tax purposes.
+7. State tax issues are evolving.

+- (a) The Comptroller apparently intends to treat a Series LLC as a single entity for franchise tax purposes.
+The State Bar Tax Section has recommended that each Series be treated as a separate entity for margin tax purposes to avoid causing the difference that would otherwise result with respect to aggregating entities for margin tax purposes.
 Separate entities that are under common control do not have to file as a combined group unless they are engaged in a unitary business.
-However, under the Comptroller's approach, all series created under the same Series LLC will in effect be combined for margin tax purposes even if the series are not engaged in a unitary business. - (b) The California Franchise Tax Board has announced it will treat each Series within a Series LLC as a separate LLC, thus subjecting each Series to minimum \$800 annual franchise tax.
+However, under the Comptroller's approach, all Series created under the same Series LLC will in effect be combined for margin tax purposes even if the series are not engaged in a unitary business. - (b) The California Franchise Tax Board has announced it will treat each Series within a Series LLC as a separate LLC, thus subjecting each Series to minimum \$800 annual franchise tax.

-D. Current Cases.
+D. Current Cases

-The authors are aware of three published decisions in cases involving series LLCs, but none of these opinions shed light on any of the issues discussed above.
-In a bankruptcy case arising in Montana, an individual series of a series LLC filed for bankruptcy, but the opinion does not contain any discussion of the propriety of filing on that basis.
-In re CANYON HOLDINGS, LLC SERIES 39 (U.S. Bank.
-Ct.
-D. Montana) 2011 WL 3679056 (August 23, 2011).
-A second bankruptcy case involved a fantastical series LLC that included an automobile series, a jewelry series, and a personal residence series.
-The series structure again was not in issue-the fraudulent transfer issues were so blatant that the court simply didn't need to consider the series structure.
-In Re Master, 2011 WL 4498834 (U.S. Bank.
-Ct.
-W. D. Wash., September 27, 2011).
-Finally, in another case in which the series structure was not at issue, the series structure may have clouded the court's consideration whether an arbitration clause in an LLC Agreement bound a non-party to the agreement.
-Carr v.
-Main Carr Development, LLC, 337 S. W. 3d 489 (2011), 2011 WL 1238390 (Tex.
-Civ.
-App.-Dallas, March 31, 2011).
+The authors are aware of three published decisions in cases involving Series LLCs, but none of these opinions shed light on any of the issues discussed above.
+In a bankruptcy case arising in Montana, an individual Series of a Series LLC filed for bankruptcy, but the opinion does not contain any discussion of the propriety of filing on that basis.
+A second bankruptcy case involved a fantastical Series LLC that included an automobile series, a jewelry series, and a personal residence series.
+The Series structure again was not in issue-the fraudulent transfer issues were so blatant that the court simply did not need to consider the Series structure.
+Finally, in another case in which the Series structure was not at issue, the